 Remain at the DDS Customer Service Center and ask that a manager contact the Central Issuance Team to confirm your status.

 7. Can I get a temporary permit or license to drive while the DDS is verifying my lawful status?

-No temporary permit is available while your SAVE case is pending resolution or if verification is not successful.
+No. A temporary permit or license is not available while your SAVE case is pending resolution or if verification is not successful.

 8. How long will it be before I get a call to return to DDS?

-You should expect a call from a DDS Representative within 5 business days for a 2nd level verification and within 30 business days for a 3rd level verification.
+You should expect a call from a DDS Representative within 30 business days.